AdobeDocs/campaign-classic.en/help/rn/using/previous-releases-overview.md

 For Campaign Classic latest release, refer to this [page](../../rn/using/latest-release.md).

-If you want to find what was in a previous release of Campaign Classic previous, click on one of the links below:
+If you want to find what was in a previous release of Campaign Classic, click on one of the links below:

 * [2021 - v7.1 releases](../../rn/using/release--2021.md)
 * [2020 releases](../../rn/using/release--2020.md)